 How natural do you want it to feel?
 Of course, it won’t fully feel like it does when you’re feeding your baby.
 But, the best electric breast pumps work closely to imitate breastfeeding.

 Most will operate with a two-phase programme.
-The first stage stimulating the flow, the second copying the longer sucking motion of your baby when feeding.
+The first stage stimulates the flow, the second copies the longer sucking motion of your baby when feeding.

 Also, look for pumps with good suction power to facilitate the express process.